ERPLY POS Design Won Estonian Design Award 2014

-We at ERPLY believe that a great product not only has great functionality, but is visually appealing with a intuitive design.
-For this reason all of our designs are made by, or in cooperation with the best designers in Estonia.
+We at ERPLY believe that a great product not only has great functionality but is visually appealing with an intuitive design.
+For this reason, all of our designs are made by, or in cooperation with the best designers in Estonia.
 This dedication was recently recognized at the IX Tallinn Design Festival, with an award for Service Designs.

 ERPLY is proud to be recognized. amongst so many talented designers and candidates.
 Our visual story started early in our company’s history and has continued into all of our offerings.

 First, our logo was created by the awarded designer Kadri Maria Mitt from Polaar.
 The colors are a nod to our Estonian beginnings and the style to our high tech future.
 We like our ERPLY doodle and have incorporated it into many of our ERPLY gear offerings such as stickers, notebooks, and teeshirts.

 Then we started designing our main ERP, or back office, version.

 Rewind back to 2009, the same year we won Seedcamp, one of the most talented UI designers in the country- Oliver Reitaly- created our ERPLY Back-office UI design which is still largely in active use today.

 Our back office had to overcome a few hurdles in design.
 The software itself is immensely powerful inventory tracking and management software, but it also had to be easy and intuitive to use, quick to navigate and provide tons of information on nearly every screen.
 We have made some changes since then, but this layout has served our customers well.